bhuvanashree1520/portfolio/README.md

-# portfolio
-My personal  portfolio and projects# Customer Segmentation using K-Means Clustering
+#Customer Segmentation using K-Means Clustering

 ## Project Overview
 This project uses Machine Learning to group customers based on: